svlc/theater-setup/README.rst

 * create a wallpaper(s) with instructions and ``mplayer`` shortcuts on it
 * create a printable sheet with shortcuts
 * add some screenshots and photos
-* redirect sound output at system level (instead of at mplayer's level which requires restart of mplayer)

 License
 -------